Z3TA/webide/README.txt

 But if you however want to run the editor locally on your phone, you can do this:

-1. Download and run the "Termux" app from the Play store.
+1. Either download the "UserLAnd" app or the "Termux" app from Play store.
+(In the UserLAnd app choose any dist and then "ssh" to get a command shell)

-2. Within the Termux app, type "apt update" (without the quotes) and press Enter
+2. Within the command shell, type "apt update" (without the quotes) and press Enter

 3. Then type "apt install nodejs" and press Enter